Home » RCB Retentions 2026: List of Retained & Released Names

 Virat Kohli, Rajat Patidar, Yash Dayal, Liam Livingstone, Phil Salt, Jitesh Sharma, Josh Hazlewood, Bhuvneshwar Kumar, Krunal Pandya, Rasikh Dar, Tim David, Devdutt Padikkal, Suyash Sharma, Swapnil Singh, Nuwan Thushara, Lungi Ngidi, Jacob Bethell, Romario Shepherd, Mohit Rathee, Abhinandan Singh, Swastik Chikara, Manoj Bhandage

 For IPL 2025, RCB retained core performers like Virat Kohli, Rajat Patidar, and Yash Dayal.
-Their retention focus was on stability at the top and domestic depth.
-In the auction, they then added firepower and balance through overseas signings like Liam Livingstone, Phil Salt, and strong bowling options to round out the squad.
+The focus was on stability at the top and domestic depth.
+In the auction, they added firepower and balance through overseas signings like Liam Livingstone, Phil Salt, and strong bowling options to round out the squad.

 RCB Player Retentions 2026